• Software processes.

 On successfully completing the module students will be able to demonstrate:

-6 Critical awareness of the deployment of certain types of software system and show an understanding of the professional and legal duties software engineers owe to their employers, employees, customers and the wider public.
+6. Demonstrate critical awareness of the deployment of certain types of software system and show an understanding of the professional duties of software, their societal responsibilities as well as critical understanding of fundamental limitations of different kinds of software systems.

 University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
 However, courses, services and other matters may be subject to change.
 Please read our full disclaimer.